-English Channels: 24, 26, 30, & 47 Spanish Channel: 21 Hmong Channel: 32.6 (Hmong TV Network)
+English Channels: 24, 26, 30, & 47

+Spanish Channel: 21

+Hmong Channel: 32.6 (Hmong TV Network)

 In the event of a crisis, emergency response teams are sent immediately to school site(s).
-Rapid Alerts, letters and/or School Messenger telephone messages are sent to families regarding the emergency.
+ParentSquare Urgent Alerts, letters and/or telephone messages are sent to families regarding the emergency.
 School district staff are available to help with concerns.

-SCHOOL RESOURCE OFFICERS (SRO)
+STUDENT RESOURCE OFFICERS (SRO)

-Each comprehensive high school as well as DeWolf, Cambridge and Phoenix Secondary have a SRO assigned.
-SROs are also assigned at selected middle schools.
-The SRO is a Police Officer employed through a contractual agreement with the Fresno Police Department to provide a police presence and assist in deterring crime on and around the campus.
+Each comprehensive high school and middle school, as well as DeWolf, Cambridge and Phoenix Secondary have an SRO assigned to their campus.
+The SRO is a Police Officer employed through a contractual agreement with the Fresno Police Department- to provide a police presence and assist in deterring crime on and around the campus.
 The SRO assists the site administration in keeping our schools safe.
-The SRO supervising sergeant is a member of the Fresno Unified Safety/Security Office team.
-Any complaints of the Fresno Police or SRO regarding a student, please contact the Fresno Unified Safety Office at 457-3729.
+The SRO supervising sergeants are a member of the Fresno Unified Safety/Security Office team.
+Any complaints of an SRO regarding a student, please contact the Fresno Unified Safety Office at 457-3981.